-J/K/L- This is the external connection for the 10k potentiometer or Hall effect throttle to control the motor speed (supplied).
+J/K/L- This is the external connection for the 10k potentiometer or Hall effect throttle to control the motor speed.
 There is also an option to mount a 10k Trim pot internally (N).
 You can only ever have one control method installed at any one time, so select either external or internal and stick with that.
 So if you don't want to use the external 10k Potentiometer, you can always source and install your own 10k Trimpot.
 'J' is +5v, 'K' is the differential input (0-5V) and 'L' is negative battery (ground).
 This is also where you need to connect your hall effect devices.
-Red (Positive) wire goes to 'J', Black (Negative) wire goes to 'L', Blue/White/Green/Brown (Differential) goes to 'K'
+Red (Positive) wire goes to 'J', Black (Negative) wire goes to 'L', Blue/White/Green/Brown (Differential) goes to 'K' - Note that in the V2/V3 model, the 'N 'trim-pot space is now located next to J-K-L external potentiometer connection- see image)

 Note that the use of SW1 and SW2 change, depending on which model controller you have.
-At the time of writing, there are three different models.
+At the time of writing, there are four different models.
 The first model (A) uses momentary switches on both SW1 and SW2, Direction & Brake.
 The second model (B) uses SW1 with a latching switch, Reverse.
 The third model (C) uses only SW1 as a brake.
 The reversing is controlled by the input device.
+The fourth model (D) can use either momentary or latching switches to activate the motor in either direction